remi-parain/dve/README.md

 See the [GitHub issues page](https://github.com/nergdron/dve/issues)

 ## License
-dve is copyright 2013-2015 by Graeme Nordgren <graeme@sudo.ca>.
+dve is copyright 2013-2016 by Tessa Nordgren <tessa@sudo.ca>.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by